-Nokia commented that this was discussed in SA2 mailing list and was seen the best way forward on that time.
+Nokia commented that this was seen the best way forward on that time.
 Requirements were clearly to have service for the subscriber without PDN connection.
 The current feature was agreed in CT1 and CT4.
 Nokia believe only small alignment between CT1 and CT4 specification is needed.
 This is the only action needed on this topic.

 Ericsson commented the feature was done in hurry and not an appropriate way.
 This should have been done in cooperation with SA2.